top of page

 RETAINING YOUR PERSONAL DATA

-The personal data of the successful author and, where applicable, their parent/guardian/teacher will be stored by the Maidstone LitFest for a period of two (2) years for regulatory and compliance purposes.
+The personal data of the successful authors and, where applicable, their parent/guardian/teacher will be stored by the Maidstone LitFest for a period of two (2) years for regulatory and compliance purposes.

 bottom of page